NORi: An ML-Augmented Ocean Boundary Layer Parameterization: PDE discretization of the 1D column model

 \section{PDE discretization of the 1D column model}

-To solve the partial differential equations \eqref{equation u 1D}, \eqref{equation v 1D}, \eqref{equation T 1D}, and \eqref{equation S 1D} numerically, we perform numerical discretizations both spatially and temporally.
-The spatial dimensions are discretized using the finite volume method, while the temporal discretization is done using the split implicit-explicit (IMEX) method.
-The diffusion terms are time stepped with the implicit backward Euler method, while the advection terms ($f \overline{u}$ and $f \overline{v}$) and neural network fluxes are time stepped with the explicit forward Euler method.
+To solve the partial differential equations \eqref{equation u 1D}, \eqref{equation v 1D}, \eqref{equation T 1D}, and \eqref{equation S 1D} numerically, we discretize the equations spatially and temporally.
+The spatial dimensions are discretized using the finite volume method, while we use a split implicit-explicit (IMEX) method for the temporal discretization.
+The diffusion terms are time stepped with the implicit backward Euler method, while the advective terms ($f \overline{u}$ and $f \overline{v}$) and neural network fluxes are time stepped with the explicit forward Euler method.
 The discretized equations are given by